Brain surgery - discharge

 If you had a brain aneurysm, you may also have other symptoms or problems.

 Take only the pain relievers your provider recommends.
 Aspirin, ibuprofen (Advil, Motrin), and some other medicines you may buy at the store may cause bleeding.
+If you were on blood thinners previously, do not restart them without getting the okay from your surgeon.

 Eat the foods you normally do, unless your provider tells you to follow a special diet.